Comprehensive Monthly Phu Quoc Weather Guides Based on OnBird’s Observations

 Private speedboat tour in Phu Quoc Island, Vietnam

-American guests enjoying sunset time in May 2022 in Phu Quoc Island, Vietnam on OnBird’s snorkeling trip
+American guests enjoying sunset time in May 2022 in Phu Quoc Island, Vietnam on OnBird’s marine life discovery snorkeling trip

 According to observations and weather data OnBird collected and evaluated: from October to April is the most ideal period to travel in Phu Quoc with all kinds of fun, not too worried about the weather outside. excluding the element of rough seas (for coral diving activities).